yhaendler/Churn_Analysis_and_Prediction/README.md

 ## Churn Analysis and Prediction

-### Analysis of churn data of bank customers & Churn Prediction with Machine Learning
+### Churning bank customers - EDA & prediction using Machine Learning

 Work in progress...